 Which areas of body hair are ideal for body-to-scalp transplant?

 The first and most desirable area is the beard.
 Beard hair is robust and thick.
 The areas of the face that yield the best hair are those along and below the jaw.
-Hair from the neck further down and from the face higher up tend not to be as thick and may not grow as long.
+Hair from the neck further down and from the face higher up tends not to be as thick and may not grow as long.

 Beard hair is best transplanted into the vertex (crown of the head) and frontal forelock (front a little way back from the hairline) to add thickness, perhaps in an area that has previously been transplanted.
 We would not transplant facial hair into the frontal hairline as the hair will look unnatural because of its coarseness.